Important tid bits to know:

 Remember how important it is just to simply wash your hands.
 Stay healthy!

 Please be courteous.
 If you cannot keep your appointment at the Health Center, please let us know so we can let someone else have that time.
 Thank you in advance.
+As you know, we are extremely busy and want to make sure to see as many as you as possible.

 Is it a cold or the flu?
 Find out here!